MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/markup-in-mixed-reality.md

 - Make sure the ink pen is selected in the markup toolbar.

-- Tap and drag on the screen to start drawing
+- Select and drag on the screen to start drawing.

 ## Add the Markup in MR component